ttothewiggy/TIL/Cucumber-Internship/Journal.md

 Then I went over the spreadsheets with Nick again and got tasked with editing some of the data, which was fun.
 Concluded the afternoon with some redirects.

+## 22/08/23

+This morning I started out investigating a thumbnail display issue for some enbedded youtube videos.
+Sussed it out to being a faulty image url for the desktop image.
+Hopefully with that info we can fix it but I'm not sure the CMS that's being used will allow it.

+Next on to some data analysis for the website ad campaign that started this last month.
+I'm trying to find some creative ways to analyse the data which has been fun.

+Did a little prep for the new additions to the work website.
+And  whole lot of redirects to bookend most tasks.